jacastro023/django-setup/django-urls-views-templates.md

 However, we've only touched upon the basics of views and DTL templating.

 We're going to get our first look at Models in the next lesson where we'll use one to replace the current `Cat` class so that we can save cats in the database!

-## Lab

-The lab for this lesson is repeating everything we just did, except you'll collect something else like Finches and call the project something like finchcollector, or whatever.

-The final version of your "Finch Collector" project will be a deliverable.

-Because your completed Finch Collector app will be fairly comprehensive and be a nice addition to your portfolio, you should **create it outside of the class repo** so that you can make it a repo in your personal GitHub account.

 ## References